allenai/allennlp-guide/chapters/part2/hyperparameter-optimization.md

 Please see [Optuna documentation](https://optuna.readthedocs.io/en/stable/reference/generated/optuna.trial.Trial.html#optuna.trial.Trial) for more information.

-These suggest functions require two kinds of arguments at least.
+These `suggest` functions require two kinds of arguments at least.
-The first one is the name of hyperparameter, and the second one is the range of the values.
+The first one is the name of the hyperparameter, and the second one is the range of the values.
 Note that the names of the hyperparameters should be the same as those defined in the configuration earlier.
-A typical objective function looks like following:
+A typical objective function looks like the following:

 ```python
 import optuna